 \subsection{Monte Carlo}

-Inspired by the results in the previous section, we assume that the sample has a uniform temperature distribution and that the heat conduction through phonons is good.
-To evaluate whether the slow dynamics of the monopole excitations can give rise to the observed frequency dependence in the specific heat we perform dynamic Monte Carlo (MC) simulations for the general dipolar spin ice Hamiltonian~~\cite{Yavo08,Bovo18},
+Inspired by the results in the previous section, we assume that the sample has a uniform temperature distribution and that phonon-mediated heat conduction is good.
+To evaluate whether the slow dynamics of the monopole excitations can give rise to the observed frequency dependence in the specific heat we perform dynamic Monte Carlo (MC) simulations for the general dipolar spin ice Hamiltonian \cite{Yavo08,Bovo18},

 where $\textbf{S}_i$ are unit Ising spins on the pyrochlore lattice, with Ising axis along the local $\langle111\rangle$ directions.
 The nearest-neighbor distance is denoted by $a$ and the parameters $J_1$, $J_2$ and $J_{3a,b}$ are the first- second- and third-neighbor exchange interactions respectively.
 The reason for having two different types of third-neighbor interactions is that third-neighbor pairs can have two different local environments.
 Analogously $\langle\cdots\rangle_{i(a,b)}$ denotes summation over the $i$:th nearest-neighbor pairs.
-We use the {$g^+$}-DSM parameters~\cite{Bovo18} $J_1=3.41\textup{ K}$, $J_2=-0.14\textup{ K}$, $J_{3a}=0.030\textup{ K}$ and $J_{3b}=0.031\textup{ K}$.
-The simulated super-cell is cubic and built from $L^3$ standard unit cells\cite{MelkoGingras} with $L\in[1,\cdots,8]$.
+We use the {$g^+$}-DSM parameters \cite{Bovo18} $J_1=3.41\textup{ K}$, $J_2=-0.14\textup{ K}$, $J_{3a}=0.030\textup{ K}$, $J_{3b}=0.031\textup{ K}$ and $D=1.32\textup{ K}$.
+The simulated super-cell is cubic and built from $L^3$ standard unit cells \cite{MelkoGingras} with $L\in[1,\cdots,8]$.

-The simulation is performed in the following way: the system is equilibrated at a given temperature, $T_0$, using the Metropolis Hastings heat-bath algorithm\cite{MelkoGingras}.
-The process of modulation calorimetry is then emulated by changing the temperature in the Boltzmann weight according to
+The simulation is performed in the following way: the system is equilibrated at a given temperature, $T_0$, using the Metropolis-Hastings heat-bath algorithm \cite{MelkoGingras}.
+The process of ac calorimetry is then emulated by changing the temperature in the Boltzmann weight according to